mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 The version of MongoDB to deploy.
 The form is **\<major\>.\<release-series\>.\<patch\>-ent**, such as `4.4.7-ent` for Enterprise versions.
 We do not encourage using odd numbers for the release series value, as these are development series.

 As of MongoDB 5.0 the versioning has changed to **\<major\>.\<rapid\>.\<patch\>-ent**, where the rapid is a quarterly release of new features and not a develop/stable differentiator anymore.

+### mongoDBFCV

+The Feature Compatibility Version of the deployment.
+Can only ever at or one major version below the currently installed MongoDB version.

+Is a string value.

+Default is "5.0"

 ### logLevel